BrandonHe/sdl_android_guides/docs/Migrating to Newer SDL Android Versions/Updating to 4.4/index.md

-# Upgrading To Multiplexing
+# Updating to 4.4 (Upgrading To Multiplexing)

-Upgrading apps to utilize the new multiplexing transport flow will require us to do a few steps.
+This guide is to help developers get setup with the SDL Android library 4.4.
+Upgrading apps to utilize the multiplexing transport flow will require us to do a few steps.
 This guide will assume the SDL library is already integrated into the app.

 We will make changes to: